-This is the second page of this review of Disney’s Pop Century Resort.
-For the first page, click here.
+For the first page of this review of Disney’s Pop Century Resort, click here.

-A PHOTO TOUR OF A STANDARD ROOM AT DISNEY’S POP CENTURY RESORT
+A PHOTO TOUR OF A NOT-YET-REFURBED ROOM AT DISNEY’S POP CENTURY RESORT

 However, they share with standard Art of Animation rooms a slightly different lay-out than you’ll find in the rooms at the All-Stars.